Star Trek: Waypoint TPB comics review

 The crew of the “Deep Space 9” try to understand Bajoran tradition in “Mother's Walk.”
 Captain Jonathan Archer (“Star Trek: Enterprise”) discovers “The Fragile Beauty of Loyalty.”
 The unknown and the new and Spock's replacement vex the crew of the classic “The Original Series” crew in “The Fear” (a “Star Trek: Phase II” story).

-THE LOWDOWN: I vaguely remember the Star Trek: Waypoint miniseries (2016-2017), but I mostly ignore Star Trek comic books.
+I vaguely remember the Star Trek: Waypoint miniseries (2016-2017), but I mostly ignore Star Trek comic books.
 Over the decades that I have read comic books, I have read a few Star Trek comic books, here and there, but I never really warmed to them.
 When IDW sent me a copy of the Waypoint trade paperback for review, I kinda looked forward to reading it.
 I forced myself to start with the first story, which I hoped would build some momentum that would help me read the entire book.

 Wow, was I shocked.
 I didn't know that Star Trek comics could be as good as the stories contained in this book.
 I consider five of the twelve stories: “Puzzles,” “Daylily,” “Mother's Walk,” “Come Away Child,” and “The Fear” to be great stories that would be worthy of being turned into episodes of their respective Star Trek TV series – if those series were still being produced.
 Two other stories, “The Fragile Beauty of Loyalty” and “The Rebound Effect” are close to being exceptional.
 The five other stories are of varying degrees of quality – novel, funny, and offbeat.